mrdvto/jobsites/docs/stories/04-related-pages.md

     And the new customer number originated from the ERP is "CUSTOMER_456" Then all CRM Projects previously associated with "$PROSPECT_123" should be updated to link to "CUSTOMER_456" And the old "$PROSPECT_123" association should be removed from those projects

+---

+### **User Story: Equipment to Project Link**

+**Description:**

+As a Sales Rep,
+I want to see which CRM Project a piece of customer equipment is associated with, So that I can understand the jobsite context for that asset and navigate to the project quickly.

+**Acceptance Criteria:**

+Feature: 6.
+Equipment to Project Link

+  Background:
+    Given I am on the "Equipment Detail" view for a piece of owned or rented equipment

+  Scenario: 6.1.
+View Linked CRM Project on Equipment Record
+    Given the equipment record is associated with a CRM Project Then I should see a "CRM Project" field displaying the linked project's name as a clickable link

+  Scenario: 6.2.
+Navigate to Linked CRM Project from Equipment
+    Given the equipment record is associated with a CRM Project When I click the linked project name in the "CRM Project" field Then I should be navigated to the "Project Detail" page for that specific CRM Project

+  Scenario: 6.3.
+No Project Linked
+    Given the equipment record is not associated with any CRM Project Then the "CRM Project" field should be empty or display a placeholder (e.g., "—")